 Equation (3) accumulates the reciprocal of each Δt value for the value of stat.
-The interval time between the adjacent access points is used to replace the average value of multiaccess frequency.
+The interval time between adjacent access points is used to replace the average value of multi-access frequency.
 It can reflect the uneven access in an actual WebGIS.
-The more a tile is accessed, the higher is the stat value of the tile.
-Moreover, the shorter the interval time between the two adjacent accesses, the higher is the stat value of the tile, as shown in Equation 3.
-Furthermore, the higher the stat value, the higher is the probability that the tile will be accessed again.
-In this way, the stat value of a tile which is not accessed for a long time will gradually decrease.
+The more a tile is accessed, the higher the stat value of the tile; the shorter the interval time between two adjacent accesses, the higher the stat value of the tile, as shown in Equ.3.
+The higher the stat value, the higher the probability the tile will be accessed again.
+The stat value of a tile which is not accessed for a long time will gradually decrease.
 Thus, the stat value indicates the cached value of a tile; therefore, a tile with a lower stat value can be replaced.
 This method helps to quickly identify the tile with the lower cached value and to reduce the replacement frequency.